-Kransekage is assembled of rings in graduating size and placed one atop the other to form a cone-shaped marzipan confection.
-This traditional Scandinavian “wedding cake” is actually more chewy cookie than cake and is oftentimes decorated with little flags or the rings placed over a bottle of wine.
+Kransekage is assembled of rings in graduating size and placed one atop the other form a cone-shaped marzipan confection.
+This traditional Scandinavian “wedding cake” is actually more cookie or candy than cake and is oftentimes decorated with little flags or the rings placed over a bottle of wine.

 - 1.5 pounds of whole almonds

 - 1 egg white